 As the nameplate claims, the foundation is so lightweight that it is almost imponderable in the project.
 It is highly minimalist, but at the same time, functional and practical, offering owners exceptional performance.
 It includes all the core styles to get down to business.

 Concise CSS embraces the powers of SCSS to improve productivity.
 It can be extended with the help of pre-built add-ons.
 Although it is rich in ready-to-use styles and components, yet it is still pretty lightweight so that it won’t overload a website.
+The CSS can be used directly on a bootstrap builder.

 Neutron is an elegant and mighty SASS-based grid system that is applicable for different types of interfaces.
 Not only does it have a responsive behavior but it also quickly adapts to various changes in a structure.
 It is flexible from different angles.
 It has a clean and intuitive code that allows the developer to adjust it according to requirements.